Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/GraphicsOverlay/Animate3DGraphic/readme.md

 2. Create a `ModelSceneSymbol` object.
 3. Create a `Graphic` object and set its geometry to a `Point`.
 4. Set the `ModelSceneSymbol` object to the graphic.
 5. Add heading, pitch, and roll attributes to the graphic.
-Get the attributes from the graphic with `graphic.Attributes`.
+Get the attributes from the graphic with `Graphic.attributes`.
 6. Create a `SimpleRenderer` object and set its expression properties.
 7. Add graphic and a renderer to the graphics overlay.
 8. Create a `OrbitGeoElementCameraController` which is set to target the graphic.